davdavid29/davdavid29/README.md

 # Hi there! 👋

 I'm Maverick, a **SQL Developer - Senior Consultant** based in the Philippines.
-I specialize in data engineering and I'm passionate about building high-quality software that solves real-world problems.
+I specialize in software and data engineering and I'm passionate about building high-quality software that solves real-world problems.

 I'm a career-oriented person who loves pushing myself to be the best professional I can be.
 I'm always looking for new opportunities and challenges to grow in my field.
 As a data focused professional (data driven) with strong problem solving skills and experience in designing and building large scale data platforms and analytics solutions, I am dedicated to delivering results through meticulous attention to detail and strong communication skills.
 A basic background on cloud computing and experience in designing and implementing cloud-based solutions for data management and analytics.
 I am excited about the opportunity to be involved in the development of enterprise-biased solutions and am always looking for ways to improve and grow in my field.